npup/css-to-go/src/pages/index.md

 ### Element styling

 Most of its business is applying `CSS` to <em>tag names</em>, so no classes at all need be applied there.
-Some this can be seen on this very page, if you switch the theme on.
+Some of this can be seen on this very page, if you switch the theme on.

 ### Utility classes